 It might sound simple, but all sports safety starts with the right kind of shoes.
 These are your foundation and are extremely important.
 Wearing the wrong type of shoes means less balance, grip and stability.
-This, of course, equates to a greater risk of trips and falls, causing injuries.
+This, of course, equates to a greater risk of trips and falls, causing injuries, so it doesn’t hurt to be prepared and consider wearing a new pair of shoe inserts to give your feet a proper fit and ease.
 Different kinds of sports demand different types of shoes, ranging from tennis shoes, spiked football shoes and specialized running trainers.

 #2 Treat old injuries